 Want to store leftovers of this galette?
 Place it in a storage container and refrigerate for up to 4 days.
 If you’re making it the day before, leave it out on the counter for an hour or so before serving to let it come to room temperature.

-When it’s the season, make all the peach recipes!
+When it’s the season, make all the peach recipes and peach desserts!
 Here are some favorites you’ll love:

 Print